 What does a melanoma look like?

-Melanoma can have many faces and it's important to know what to look for considering it's the most deadly type of skin cancer.
+Melanoma can have many faces and it's good to know what to look for considering it's the most deadly type of skin cancer.
 While most melanomas and other skin cancers appear in existing moles, some appear as new skin growths.
 Melanomas usually appear in areas that are exposed to the sun (face, arms, legs, etc.).
 Yet, they can occur anywhere including the mouth, scalp, genitals, soles of the feet, palms, and between the toes.

 The Skin Cancer Foundation suggests using an easy-to-remember A-B-C-D-E skin self-exam guide for inspecting moles and new skin growths for the possibility of skin cancer: